garrandall/popular-music-data/tracks/versace-on-the-floor-bruno-mars.md

 Hey, baby
 Take it off for me, for me, for me, for me now, girl Versace on the floor
-Oooh take it off for me, for me, for me, for me now, girl
+Oh take it off for me, for me, for me, for me now, girl

 Versace on the floor